jaxankey/Sankey-Flashcards/README.md

-# Sankey's Method Flashcard Web-App
+# A Google Sheets Flashcard Web-App
-Turn any published google sheet into flashcards and share your creation with an html link.
+Turn any published google sheet into Sankey-style flashcards on any device, and share your creation with an html link.

 # Linking the App to a Google Sheet